stephanlamoureux/kuro-catppuccin/README.md

 git clone https://github.com/your-username/catppuccin-kuro.git
 ```

-2. Copy your desired flavor from the `assets/` folder.
+2. Copy your desired flavor from the `themes/` folder.
-3. Import it into your Kuro configuration or use as needed.
+3. Import it into your Kuro configuration located in .kuro.json.

 ---